 Warm-weather crops –such as tomatoes, eggplant, and peppers -are not as successful in colder climates, since your heater must work harder to maintain the right temperature for your greenhouse

 If your area has varying temperatures, grow warm-weather crops during warmer months then shift to cool-weather crops in colder months.

-You can easily know which heater will be best for your greenhouse by finding the volume of heating needed to keep plants warm i.e. The BTUs (British Thermal Units) required.
+You can easily know which heater will be perfect for your greenhouse by finding the volume of heating needed to keep plants warm i.e. The BTUs (British Thermal Units) required.

 You calculate the needed BTUs then pick a heater with the BTU rating to match.

 Some heating units need special mounting hardware while others come with everything.

 An electric greenhouse heater with thermostat is much easier to work with as it automatically controls heating – coming on when temperatures start sagging and going off when everything is heated well.

 This reduces your involvement and saves you a lot of stress

 You are spoilt for choice when we come to small greenhouse heating systems - from lamps, fan heaters, and all the way to heating mats, you surely should get something convenient with your crops.

 And an electric greenhouse heater with thermostat offers more convenience as heating runs almost on autopilot.